Widely varied matters all-in-one that might appear one weird composition. Again and again we have been feed good news about them.

 Bangsamoro Entity is bringing us just a step away to “Final” peace?
 Come on, give us a break, that’s another crap.
 It is just another name for ARMM which was a failure in the views of Muslim rebels.
 Frankly, I see Bangsamoro Entity more in the side of Moro independence should it veer that way.
 For one thing, it brought cognizance to Bangsamoro as a different people or nation giving it an international legal personality.
 Bangsamoro means Moro nation.
 The mere word alone serves as a concrete divide between the Moros and all other Filipinos.

 I am of western Visayas.
 Ilonggos do not call themselves as BanwangIlonggo.
 They are comfortable being Filipinos, co-equal rightful owners of what is entire Philippines.

 I think anything that divides any Philippine tribe with the rest of the Filipino nation, which cannot be reconciled, should be pulled down, dismantled, or eliminated.

 Probably, a little near to “Final peace” in Mindanao is when or if the Moro rebels will cease to see themselves as a different nation fighting for a different state.
 That has not been easy, though we see progress, as it is very deeply rooted in their culture.
-The lingering animosity between tribes comprising Bangsamoro and all the others that make up the Philippines stretches back since Spanish colonization of the archipelago in the 16th century, or probably even before that in old Borneo.
+The lingering animosity between ethnic groups comprising Bangsamoro and all the others that make up the Philippines stretches back since Spanish colonization of the archipelago in the 16th century, or probably even before that in old Borneo.